When the Clouds FormFrom Clatsop County, OR Emergency Management

 - Stay out of any building if it is surrounded by floodwaters.

-- Before entering a building, inspect foundations for cracks or other damage.
+- Before entering your home, look outside for damaged power lines, gas lines and other exterior damage.
+Before entering a building, inspect foundations for cracks or other damage.
 Don't go in if there is any chance of the building collapsing.

 - Upon entering the building, Don't use matches, cigarette lighters or any other open flames, since gas may be trapped inside.
 Instead, use a flashlight to light your way.